ciwg/workshop-2024-10-01-double-auctions/README.md

 # Currency Exchange Order Book

 This is what an order book might look like for a currency exchange.
-Here traders are buying and selling euros (EUR) using US dollars (USD):
+Here traders are buying and selling euros (EUR/USD) using US dollars (USD):

   | Trader | Quantity EUR | Bid USD | Ask USD |
   |--------|--------------|---------|---------|